-This braided twist on the classic ballerina bun combines the colorful bobby pins from #2 with an up 'do.
-Whether or not you choose to braid the hair first or stick with a simple version of this style, Sango recommends using a hair doughnut to get the perfect shape.
+This braided twist on the classic ballerina bun combines the colorful bobby pin idea from #2 with an updo.
+Whether or not you choose to braid the hair first or stick with a simple version of this style, Sango recommends using a hair donut to get the perfect shape.

-This gorgeous twist (similar to the Nautilus bun) looks complicated, but we promise it's not.
-Follow the steps from this video tutorial by stylist Jenny Cho to achieve:
+This gorgeous twist looks complicated, but we promise it's not.
+Follow the steps from this tutorial by stylist Jenny Cho to achieve:

 - Start by working a hydrating cream into clean, dry strands.